-A native of St. Louis, rock and roll legend Chuck Berry was immortalized with a statue, which lives in front the Blueberry Hill nightclub.
+A native of St. Louis, rock and roll legend Chuck Berry was immortalized with a statue, which stands in front of the Blueberry Hill nightclub.

 Spend a weekend immersed in the imagery and spirit of this lively Midwestern city.